 Why You’ll Love These Marshmallow Filled Mini Chocolate Cakes

 - Creamy marshmallow filling – The filling in the original is more of a vanilla cream.
 In this recipe, we use marshmallow meringue.
 Still light, fluffy, and flavored with vanilla.
-But if you’re looking for more of a thicker frosting, try the vanilla butter-free frosting or whipped chocolate ganache frosting – for double chocolate!
+But if you’re looking for a thicker frosting, try the vanilla butter-free frosting or whipped chocolate ganache frosting – for double chocolate!

 - Thick chocolate coating – I honestly don’t know how Hostess makes their magical chocolate shell.
 In my best attempt to replicate it, we make ganache and add coconut oil and corn syrup to help it stay firm and shiny.